Key takeaways:

 What’s more, many local health departments and pharmacies are coordinating COVID vaccination efforts with long-term care facilities, such as assisted living centers and nursing homes.

-COVID vaccines are free for many people in the U.S. Most insurance plans will cover them at no added cost to you.
+As of right now, COVID vaccines are free for many people in the U.S. Most insurance plans cover them at no added cost to you.

-If you don’t have health insurance or are underinsured, you may still be able to receive a free COVID vaccine.
-Federally qualified health centers and local healthcare professionals in your area are good starting points to look into.
+The government program that offered free COVID vaccines to uninsured adults ended in August 2024.
+But if you don’t have health insurance or are underinsured, you may still be able to receive a free COVID vaccine.
+You may be able to get one from a HRSA-funded health center or a local healthcare clinic in your area.

 Navigating COVID vaccine updates: As the coronavirus evolves, so do the vaccines.
 Get the latest updates on COVID vaccine authorizations and approvals.